-The campaign was a hit and generated buzz for Sundays for Dogs even if their actual brand name wasn’t prominently featured on the packaging.
+The campaign was a big hit and generated buzz for Sundays for Dogs even though their actual brand name wasn’t prominently featured on the packaging.
 That’s a unique effect considering “brand” is everything in modern markets.

 Then there’s mimicking digital ad techniques to boost sales.
 Large companies follow buyer behaviors just as they might online.
 If you’ve purchased certain products consistently (say, from a grocery store chain), they’ll send you personalized coupons for those products specifically, instead of generic catalogs.

-While those examples are more complex, the age-old marketing methods have been updated as well.
+While those examples are more complex, the age-old marketing methods have been updated, as well.
 Take printed mailers.
-Insurance companies can send out the same basic flier to all of its customers but alter the messaging based on the policies those customers have: Auto insurance customers would receive information on home or renter’s insurance, and vice versa.
+Insurance companies can send out the same basic flier to all of their customers but alter the messaging based on the policies those customers have: Auto insurance customers would receive information on home or renter’s insurance, and vice versa.

 If you know something as personal as your customer's birthday and favorite color, voilà, you can put a special offer in their mailbox just as they light the candles on their cake.